Related videos:

 The posts of the "Cuban Tarzan" have generated mixed opinions.

-While many users praise it for its value and effectiveness in controlling a pest, some wildlife experts warn that the management of reptiles must be conducted following safety protocols and humane euthanasia, supervised by the FWC.
+While many users praise it for its value and effectiveness in controlling a pest, some wildlife experts warn that the handling of reptiles must be done following safety and humane euthanasia protocols, supervised by the FWC.

-"Capturing an iguana is no game; it requires knowledge and the right equipment," a spokesperson for the organization recalled.
+"Capturing an iguana is not a game; it requires knowledge and the right equipment," a spokesman for the organization recalled.

-Morales insists that his videos aim to inspire families to connect with nature and lose the fear of exploring their surroundings.
+Morales insists that his videos aim to inspire families to connect with nature and overcome the fear of exploring their surroundings.

-"Peace is not about staying still at home, but rather about going out, observing, learning, and respecting what surrounds us," he recently wrote on his Instagram account.
+"Peace is not staying still at home, but rather going out, observing, learning, and respecting what surrounds us," he wrote recently on his Instagram account.

-His charisma and energy have made him a popular figure within the Cuban-American community in Florida, where many proudly refer to him as “The Tarzan of Miami”.
+His charisma and energy have made him a popular figure within the Cuban-American community in Florida, where many proudly nickname him “The Tarzan of Miami”.

 Filed under: